The Difference Between Imagination and Creativity

 What Is Creativity?

-In The Creating Brain: The Neuroscience of Genius, Nancy C. Andreasen identifies three factors that must be present for imagination to rise to the level of creativity.
+In The Creating Brain: The Neuroscience of Genius, Nancy C. Andreasen identifies three factors that must be present for our imaginings to rise to the level of creativity.

 First, what is imagined must be original.
 Making Batman punch the Joker at seven was imaginative, but not creative.
 I was imagining something I’d seen on TV, copying rather than creating.
 My astronaut meeting a scary/kind alien was original.
-I’m sure I was inspired by TV and comic books, but the unique scene I’d cobbled together for my story was all mine.
+I’m sure I was inspired by other sources, but the unique scene I’d cobbled together for my story was all mine.

 Finally, the creative process must result in a product that is separate from its creator, with which others can engage.
 A painting, a sculpture, a story, a song, a film, or even a scientific hypothesis (creativity extends way beyond the arts).
 I could vividly imagine my characters and plot, but at ten I lacked the writing skills necessary to make my story available to others.
 I was imaginative, but not yet creative.